junetic/amplify/_posts/2018-08-21-how-to-do-user-testing-fast-right.md

 permalink: 3-quick-and-cheap-user-testing-methods

 ---
-Quick guide on how to do in-context user testing quickly and cheaply—with no experience required ️✍️😊
+Quick guide on how to do in-context user testing quickly and cheaply—with no experience required✍️😊

 ![](https://cdn-images-1.medium.com/max/2000/1*1LY6galn0UUVekfe1M3brQ.png)